commonlyjs/commonlyjs.com/src/articles/map-filter-reduce.md

 > <cite>Joe Armstrong, creator of Erlang, on software reusability.</cite>

 JavaScript happens to support both paradigms (to an extent).
-That's why the community seems to be so divided, there's this search for a golden hammer for everything.
+That's why the community seems to be so divided, as there's this grand pursuit for the holy grail of programming.

-Believe me or not, but every tool is different and not everything have to be a nail.
+Every tool is different and I believe in that not everything have to be a nail.
 In this article we're going to talk about three basic functional tools available natively in ES5.
-Knowing those will get you programming skills to the next level!
+Learning those will help you on with your programming journey.

 # Array.prototype.map